nvim-neorg/neorg/README.md

 ## Installation

 Neorg requires at least Neovim 0.6+ to operate.
-You can still use Neorg on `0.5.x`, however don't expect all modules to load properly.
+You can still use Neorg on `0.5.x`, however, do not expect all modules to load properly.

 You can install it through your favorite plugin manager: